angel3313/10-Data-Visualization/README.md

 npm install d3-composite-projections --save
 ```

-- We import all the data with which we are going to work: TopoJSON, the file of Spain, the file of the autonomous communities, the projections of the Canary Islands and the covid data with which we will work.
+- As follows we the data with which we are going to work: TopoJSON, the file of Spain, the file of the autonomous communities, the projections of the Canary Islands and the covid data with which we will work.

 - In: _./src/index.ts_